 Lickey Hills Country Park

-The Lickey Hills Rangers @LickeyHills, Friends and Conservation volunteers started a new orchard in an open area of the park in 2011-12, with further trees added in December 2012.
+The Lickey Hills Rangers @LickeyHills, Friends and Conservation volunteers started a new orchard in an open area of the park in 2011-12, with further trees added in December 2012 and subsequently.
 Because deer are present in the park, the young trees were protected with wire guards.
 Lots of old varieties of fruit trees were planted to create a heritage orchard with many different historic local Worcestershire varieties.
 The Rangers hold an annual ‘Wassail’ to celebrate the fruitfulness of the orchard.